Applied Artificial Intelligence (Summer University)

 - describe the mechanisms that drive modern day artificial intelligence

-- compare multiple algorithms and identify the most appropriate for a give application
+- compare multiple algorithms and identify the most appropriate for a given application

 - identify advantages and limitations of artificial intelligence algorithms